 Fill your aluminum tray with ice and serve fresh shucked oysters (in the shell) directly on top of the ice.
 Serve with hot Personally speaking, crackers and any other fixings can take away from the oysters.

 Shredded Cheddar Cheese

 Crispy Bacon Crumbles

-Preheat Oven to 400 degrees.
+Preheat the Oven to 400 degrees.

 Gabriele has been married to her husband Daniel for 16 years.
 Together they have three incredible children – two boys, ages 15 and eight, and a sweet girl who joined the family last summer.
-She is a full time Pink Cadillac Sales Director for Mary Kay Cosmetics.
+She is a full-time Pink Cadillac Sales Director for Mary Kay Cosmetics.
 When she isn’t spending time with family or building her business, she supports her husband who is the Lead Pastor and Planter of Forward Church in Foley.